muntis/scala-recursive-map/README.md

   ((path: Any, value: Any)) => newValue: Any
 ```

-To unleash full power of scala matcher path is case class created by "/" operand.
+To unleash full power of scala matcher, path is case class created by "/" operand.
 Path nodes are strings for map keys and integers for list indexes.

 # Example